OpenComputingLab/reusable-content-example/workflow_automation.md

 ## Example GitHub Action automation script

-The following Github Action automation script is used to:
+The following GitHub Action automation script is used to:

 - checkout the contents of the repository;
 - install requirements;